OliverZott/hotel-listing-sql/README.md

   - **Inject** service in Controller
   - **Logging** and **ExceptionHandling** in Service/Controller
 - **Scaffold API-Controller**
+  - add `API Controller with actions, using Entity Framework`
+  - select Entity class (e.g. Hotel or Country -- NOT Dtos!)
 - Refactor:
   - Repository Pattern / Unit Of Work (separate context from controller)
   - DTO (separate entities from andpoint)

 ## Serilog